What Is a Live Script or Function?

 Write, execute, and test code in a single interactive environment.

-Run blocks of code individually or as a whole file, and view the results and graphics with the code that produced them.
+Run blocks of code individually (live scripts only) or as a whole file, and view the results and graphics with the code that produced them.

 Share richly formatted, executable narratives

 Add titles, headings, and formatted text to describe a process and include equations, images, and hyperlinks as supporting material.

 Save your narratives as richly formatted, executable documents and share them with colleagues or the MATLAB community, or convert them to HTML, PDF, Microsoft® Word, or LaTeX documents for publication.

 Create interactive lectures for teaching

 Combine code and results with formatted text and mathematical equations.